jaredhendrickson13/pfsense-api/README.md

 # Queries
-pfSense API contains an advanced query engine to make it easy to query specific data from API alls.
+pfSense API contains an advanced query engine to make it easy to query specific data from API calls.
 For endpoints supporting `GET` requests, you may query the return data to only return data you are looking for.
 To query data, you may add the data you are looking for to your payload.
-You may specify as many query parameters as you like to, in order to match the query, each parameter must match exactly, or utilize a query filter to set criteria.
+You may specify as many query parameters as you need.
+In order to match the query, each parameter must match exactly, or utilize a query filter to set criteria.
 If no matches were found, the endpoint will return an empty array in the data field.
 <details>
     <summary>Targetting Objects</summary>

 You may find yourself only needing to read objects with specific values set.
-For example, say an API endpoint normally returns a response like this without a query:
+For example, say an API endpoint normally returns this response without a query:

 ```json
 {